How to extend your electric motorcycle's battery range

 Ian Former

-Consultant at Devs motorbikes, media junkie, sports fan.
+Expert consultant at Devs motorbikes, media junkie, sports fan.
 I spend a bit of my time thinking about what we'll do when the oil runs out.